Check out some of the latest projects we’ve been lucky to work on. From beer labels to event posters, we’ve always got something fun happening.

 The Canadian Propane Association connects with and advocates for members of the propane industry.
 We made a strategic update to their existing logo but extended the brand with a minimized colour scheme, simple illustration and elegantly treated imagery which allows for a approachable and consistent presentation for communicating with its members and industry stakeholders.

-Character Creative was approached to conceptualize the overall vision for Amici’s upcoming 2015-2016 season.
-Five productions, five posters and each with their unique approach while retaining a sense of unity across the board.
-In developing the concepts of each production, an illustrative approach positioned the season as colourful, vibrant and evocative.
-Character also developed Amici’s season brochure and provided a refresh of their website.
+Character Creative has conceptualized the overall vision for Amici’s past three seasons since 2016.
+Each season consists of five productions, leading to the creation of five posters, each with a unique approach while retaining a sense of unity across the board.
+In developing the concepts of each production, an illustrative approach positions each season as colourful, vibrant and evocative.
+Character also develops Amici’s season brochure and provides a refresh of their website each year.
 The campaign is a great introduction as the performers take the stage.

 Universities Canada hosted an event showcasing a series of leading edge Canadian researchers.
 An event about innovators, needed an innovative approach.
 So we created a colourful illustrated package that features information for each innovator in a visual and engaging series of collectable cards.
 Original illustrations were created for each research sector to help represent each innovator's area of expertise.